The NEBOSH Construction Certificate: A UK Guide (2026)

 Quick Answer

-Construction is the sector with the highest fatal injury rate of any UK industry.
-The Construction (Design and Management) Regulations 2015 sit on top of an already-busy compliance picture — working at height, asbestos, manual handling, noise, occupational health, plant, electrical work — and the people charged with making sense of it on site need a qualification that maps to that reality.
-The NEBOSH National Construction Certificate is that qualification.
-It's the standard credential UK contractors look for in site-based safety officers, the foundation for principal contractor compliance work, and the route most people take when they move from a general H&S background into construction-sector roles.
+Construction accounts for more worker deaths than any other UK industry.
+The Construction (Design and Management) Regulations 2015 sit on top of an already busy compliance picture, including working at height, asbestos, manual handling, noise, occupational health, plant and electrical work.
+People charged with making sense of all that on site need a qualification that maps to the reality of construction risk.
+The NEBOSH Construction Certificate is that qualification.
+It is the standard credential UK contractors look for in site-based safety advisers, the foundation for principal contractor compliance work, and a common route into construction-sector roles for people with a general H&S background.

 Who is the qualification for?